Magret-Oladunjoye/CareConnect/README.md

 ## Acknowledgements

+Special thanks to the following team members of my graduation project:
+- Hazal
+- Norbert
+- Ahmed

-- Special thanks to the developers and contributors of the libraries and frameworks used in this project.
+Special thanks to the developers and contributors of the libraries and frameworks used in this project.
 - Icon credits: [Font Awesome](https://fontawesome.com/)

 ## Contact